 8. A deluxe apartment in the sky

-Bezos owns a massive apartment in a ritzy high-rise building in New York City.
+Bezos owns a massive apartment (or four?) in a ritzy high-rise building in New York City.

-It's actually three connected apartments totaling 10,000 square feet that he bought in 1999 from Tommy Mottola, the music industry executive once married to Mariah Carey.
+In 1999, he bought three connected apartments, totaling 10,000 square feet, for $7.65 million from Tommy Mottola, the music industry executive once married to Mariah Carey.

 9. A chunk of downtown Seattle